mahyaret/mahyaret.github.io/p/resume.md

 **Company**: Dematic
 **Location**: Waterloo, ON, Canada
 **Position**: Controls Software Engineer
-**Responsibility**:Research and development of the Dematic flagship product for supply chain solution "Dematic Multi-Shuttle (DMS)".
+**Responsibility**: Research and development of the Dematic flagship product for supply chain solution "Dematic Multi-Shuttle (DMS)".
 Development of automation and monitoring at all steps of software construction, from integration, testing to releasing.
 Agile software development.

 **Date**: August 2015 -- September 2015
 **Company**: KONNEXIO Inc.